MicrosoftDocs/customer-insights/ci-docs/audience-insights/entities.md

 ---
-title: "Entities in Dynamics 365 Customer Insights | Microsoft Docs"
+title: "Entities and datasets"
-description: "View ingested data on the Entities page in Dynamics 365 Customer Insights." ms.date: 04/16/2020 ms.reviewer: mukeshpo ms.service: dynamics-365-ai
+description: "View data on the Entities page." ms.date: 04/16/2020 ms.reviewer: mukeshpo ms.service: dynamics-365-ai
-ms.topic: "get-started-article"
+ms.topic: conceptual
 author: m-hartmann
 ms.author: mhart
 manager: shellyha
 ---

-# Entities in Customer Insights
+# Entities in audience insights

 After [configuring your data sources](data-sources.md), go to the **Entities** page to evaluate the quality of the ingested data.
-In Dynamics 365 Customer Insights, entities are considered datasets.
-Multiple capabilities of Customer Insights are built around these entities.
+Entities are considered datasets.
+Multiple capabilities of Dynamics 365 Customer Insights are built around these entities.
 Reviewing them closely can help you validate the output of those capabilities.

 The **Entities** page lists entities and includes several columns: